 We lack class diversity not because it’s hard, but because any attempt to balance the scales is met with anguished claims of a “purging” of the posh.

-When Conservative minister Matthew Hancock suggested in 2016 that employers should find out whether prospective recruits attended a private school, he was met with rancour and ridicule.
+When a Conservative minister suggested in 2016 that employers should find out whether prospective recruits attended a private school, he was met with rancour.

 Lord Waldegrave, a former Conservative cabinet minister, threatened to resign his party’s whip, stating: “Fundamentally, I think it quite wrong to punish children for decisions taken by their parents, and to run the risk of choosing crucial public service jobs not on the basis of merit but of social engineering.
 The ablest candidates come from all possible backgrounds.”